 The Fun Miler: Former World Record Holder Tony Waldrop Reflects on His Storybook Career

 In the mid-1970s, American middle-distance runner Tony Waldrop was lighting the track on fire.
 As a University of North Carolina senior, Waldrop set the world record for the indoor Mile, running a blazing 3:55.0 on February 17, 1974 in San Diego.
-Earlier that same year, he became the first man to break 4 minutes at the fabled Wanamaker Mile (3:59.7), and later in the year, Waldrop also set the still standing Penn Relays Mile record in 3:53.2, also his personal record (right, courtesy Track & Field News).
+Earlier that same year, he became the first man to break 4 minutes at the fabled Wanamaker Mile (3:59.7), and later in the year, Waldrop also set the still standing Penn Relays Mile record in 3:53.2, also his personal record and he tied Jim Ryun's NCAA record (right, courtesy Track & Field News).
 In 1975, after staying at UNC as an assistant coach, Waldrop won a gold medal at the Pan American Games in the 1500m metric Mile event.
 However, as the 1976 Olympic Games in Montreal approached, Waldrop, who used to wear a “Run for Fun” t-shirt at his post-race press conferences, abruptly retired, saying that he had met his goals as a runner.
 He subsequently went on to earn his PhD in physiology.
 Waldrop is currently the provost at the University of Central Florida.
 Bring Back the Mile’s Duncan Larkin spoke with Waldrop about his Mile career and the Mile.

 Bring Back the Mile: Looking back on your indoor world record in the Mile, what are some memories that stick with you about that 1974 race to this day?